 Anyone can wear it.
 Normally the group leader wears it at the start and end of the session.

 Wearing the Blue Hat at the start means you explain how the process will work.
-It’s also usually the last hat where you recap the process, and highlight what you’ve done.
+It also works well as the last hat to recap the process, and highlight what you’ve done.

 The Blue Hat keeps you on track, especially if you feel you’re heading in the wrong direction.

 White Hat - Facts

 The White Hat focuses on facts.
 It aims to take an objective view and gather information whicht helps support decision making.

 People usually find wearing the White Hat easy because they’re used to dealing with facts in work situations.
 It feels professional and part of normal business culture.